bendoesai/bendoesai/README.md

-I'm an AI researcher and developer trying to make a safer cyber world every day.
+I'm an AI researcher and developer trying to experience as many aspects of the field as possible.

 Currently I'm researching deepfake detection at Rochester Institute of Technology with the intent to pursue a PhD after I graduate.